jbarratt/serialized-hugo/content/post/2020/multiplayer/index.md

 In December 2018, AWS gave me a nice Christmas present: [WebSocket API support for API Gateway.](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) I filed it away on my todo list to play with at some point, and then 2020 happened.
 Suddenly, being able to do online collaboration of all kinds got a lot more important!

+{{% note %}}

+Update, March 2021: This post explores an end to end worked example of a browser-based multiplayer game.
+It uses a fairly simple game, so the game itself does not obscure how the architecture works.
+After some questions about this post, I have written a new one which looks at just how far you could take such a design.
+Please check out [What are the limits of serverless for online gaming?]({{<ref "intense_dynamodb">}}) if you're interested.

+{{% /note %}}

 ### The Game: Rock Paper Scissors Lizard Spock

 For this demo, I wanted to keep the game itself very simple -- so the frontend and backend would be easier to understand without a lot of game logic getting in the way.
 But -- not so simple that it would be _completely_ boring.
 So, it's rock paper scissors, but the [5 move variant](http://www.samkass.com/theories/RPSSL.html) invented by Sam Kass and popularized by Big Bang Theory.